-QNB may not be able to recruit and retain qualified and experienced personnel, which could have an adverse effect on its business and its ability to implement its growth strategy.
+QNB may not be able to recruit and retain qualified and experienced personnel, which could have an adverse effect on its business and its ability to implement its growth strategy

 QNB's success and ability to maintain current business levels and sustain growth will depend, in part, on QNB's ability to continue to recruit and retain qualified and experienced banking and management personnel.
 QNB could face challenges in recruiting qualified personnel to manage its businesses.
 In addition, if QNB continues to grow, it will need to continue to increase its number of employees.
-Furthermore, QNB is guided in its human resources decisions by the Qatari government's Qatarisation initiative and QNB believes that it has effective recruitment, training and incentive programmes in place, and QNB's Qatarisation level is well above 50.0 per cent.
-In Qatar, QNB's failure to recruit, train and retain necessary personnel, or the shortage of qualified Qatari or other nationals prepared to relocate to Qatar, could have a material adverse effect on QNB's business, financial condition, results of operations or prospects and thereby affect the Issuer's ability to perform its obligations under the Deed of Guarantee.
+Furthermore, QNB is guided in its human resources decisions by the Qatari government's Qatarisation initiative, and QNB believes that it has effective recruitment, training and incentive programmes in place, and QNB's Qatarisation level is well above 52.0 per cent.
+In Qatar, QNB's failure to recruit, train and retain necessary personnel, or the shortage of qualified Qatari or other nationals prepared to relocate to Qatar, could have a material adverse effect on QNB's business, financial condition, results of operations or prospects and thereby affect the Issuer's ability to perform its obligations under the Notes and QNB's ability to perform its obligations under the Deed of Guarantee.

-The loss of key personnel may adversely affect QNB's ability to implement its strategies.
+The loss of key personnel may adversely affect QNB's ability to implement its strategies